Highway of Tears

 The Murder of Monica Ignas

 Monica Ignas was 14 years old when she disappeared.
-She was originally from Houston, British Columbia but her family moved to the Terrace area in 1973.
-They lived in an incorporated community off of Highway 16 called Thornhill.
+Originally from Houston, British Columbia, her family moved to the Terrace area in 1973.
+They lived in an incorporated community off Highway 16 called Thornhill.

 Monica Ignas (findagrave.com)